aryan-kumar-pandit/javascript-project/README.md

 4. Stop Watch : 4th project
 5. QR code generator: 5th project -- used qrcode.js libary and its, cdn to access it.
 Also made it responsive
 6. Todo list add --- used local storage to save todo. when we refresh the page then no data will be lost.
+7. form validation -- name, email and password is verified using regular expression